johannhof/xpath-dom/README.md

 but it is not guaranteed to uniquely match that node, e.g. there might be other nodes that will be matched by that XPath in the document.

-Can be passed a DOM node to set as relative root node.
+Can be passed a DOM node to set as the relative root node.

 ```js
 xpath.getXPath(document.getElementById("headline"))